 If you’re wondering why your dinosaur of a podcast host is quoting Ariana Grande, it’s because of a story that reminds you that basically everything is connected to everything else.
 In this case, a hit song by one of pop’s biggest stars and a state retirement program.

 To use parts of that earlier song, Ariana Grande and her team agreed to a licensing deal in which 90 percent of the royalties for “7 Rings” goes to the authors of “My Favorite Things,” Richard Rodgers and Oscar Hammerstein II.

-Now, neither Rodgers nor Hammerstein is still around, so their songwriting copyrights are managed by a music publishing company called Concord Music.
+Neither Rodgers nor Hammerstein is still around, so their songwriting copyrights are managed by a music publishing company called Concord Music.

 And in 2010, Concord Music got a new investor: the pension fund for the state of Michigan.

 In other words, when songs controlled by the company earn royalties, like, say, a hit that’s gone to number one, the pension fund gets some of the profits.

 The Detroit Free Press report found that Michigan’s pension fund has now earned more than $700 million from its music investing.

-A smart investment, which is why I’m putting all my money into the pop stars of the day, as soon as I figure out who they are.
+A smart investment, which is why I’m putting all my money into the pop stars of the day… as soon as I figure out who they are.